flyingcircusio/fc-nixos/doc/src/nfs.md

 {file}`/etc/exports` for the NFS server and {file}`/etc/fstab` for the NFS clients.

-The NFS server is set up to run in sync mode, so any system call that writes data to files on the NFS share causes that data to be flushed to the server before the system call returns control to user space.
+The NFS server is by default set up to run in sync mode, so any system call that writes data to files on the NFS share causes that data to be flushed to the server before the system call returns control to user space.
 This provides greater data cache coherence among clients, but at a significant performance cost.

+**flyingcircus.roles.nfs_rg_share.clientFlags**

+List of strings that are applied as options for every client.

+Default: `["rw" "sync" "root_squash" "no_subtree_check"]`

 ## Interaction